McFarlane Toys: Video game figures

-McFarlane Toys has produced a number of products based on video games, including Metal Gear Solid, Soulcalibur II (The Xbox version of which featured McFarlane's own Spawn as a guest character), Halo, Five Nights at Freddy's, Call of Duty, Destiny, Cuphead, Borderlands and Assassin's Creed.
+McFarlane Toys has produced a number of products based on video games, including Metal Gear Solid, Soulcalibur II (the Xbox version of which featured McFarlane's own Spawn as a guest character), Halo, Five Nights at Freddy's, Call of Duty, Destiny, Cuphead, Borderlands and Assassin's Creed.
 In 2018, McFarlane Toys launched a series of Fortnite action figures, which differed greatly from the company's previous figures (which were often statue-like and had very limited movement) by including at least 18 points of articulation each.
 The toys proved very popular, and Todd McFarlane later announced that the increased articulation scheme would become standard in the company's product from then on, including their upcoming line of Mortal Kombat 11 figures.

 Other figures

 DC Multiverse

 At the tail end of 2018, news broke that Mattel had lost the rights to create figures based on the characters of the DC Universe to Spin Master Studios after 15 years of producing DC merchandise.
 In February 2019, it was announced that McFarlane Toys had secured the rights to create 6"-12" collector figures based on the various comic books, movies, cartoons, live-action TV shows and video games featuring DC's characters.
-A reboot of Mattel's DC Multiverse, the line will be aimed at adult collectors, in contrast to the all-ages oriented DC toys produced by Spin Master.
-In a subsequent interview with IGN, Todd McFarlane confirmed that the new figures will target the same collectors who bought other 6" superhero toy lines, such as Mattel's DC Universe Classics or Hasbro's Marvel Legends.
-He also revealed that the figures will use the new articulation system first seen in the company's Fortnite toys, meaning that they will all include between 18 and 24 points of articulation.
+A reboot of Mattel's DC Multiverse, the line is aimed at adult collectors, in contrast to the all-ages oriented DC toys produced by Spin Master.
+In a subsequent interview with IGN, Todd McFarlane confirmed that the new figures would target the same collectors who bought other 6" superhero toy lines, such as Mattel's DC Universe Classics or Hasbro's Marvel Legends.
+He also revealed that the figures would use the new articulation system first seen in the company's Fortnite toys, meaning that they will all include between 18 and 24 points of articulation.

-In 2023, McFarlane Toys announced the next line of McFarlane Collector Edition would include a Superman figure.
-The Superman figure will sport Superman’s long hairstyle from the comic book, The Death of a Superman and will include a figure of Krypto the Superdog.
-The collector edition also includes Green Lantern Batman and Captain Carrot.
+In 2023, McFarlane Toys announced the next line of McFarlane Collector Editions would include a Superman figure.
+The Superman figure would sport Superman's long hairstyle from the comic book The Death of a Superman and would include a figure of Krypto the Superdog.
+The Collector Edition also includes Green Lantern Batman and Captain Carrot.
 The Captain Carrot figure includes four extra hands and a flight stand.
 The Green Lantern figure includes two energy effects, four extra hands, a power battery, and display base and the Superman figure includes two extra hands, Krypto and a display base.
 All figures include an art card.
 In December 2023, McFarlane announced a 2024 release of new action figures.
-The release includes Bizarro & Batzarro in a combined pack, Nightwing, Superman, and Red Robin Jokerized Gold label.
+The release includes Bizarro and Batzarro in a combined pack, Nightwing, Superman, and Red Robin Jokerized Gold label.